TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 To **create** an ASN1 node, hold `ctrl` and move the cursor between the other two notes where you want to insert a new node.
 You will see the plus icon.
 Click on it.
 You will see a pop-up menu.
 Type the desired node type.
 The app will automatically select the suitable editor type for the entered node type.
-Type the data you want and submit.
+Type in the data you want, then submit.
 Demo:

 ![](./creation-example.gif)

 Sometimes you need to create more than one node at a time.
 For example, when you want to move one sub-tree from one place to another inside the tree.
-The current implementation allows it but with the help of small workaround.
+The current implementation allows it, but with the help of a small workaround.
 Still, you can achieve the result by copying the sub-tree, deleting it, and then inserting it in the needed place by creating a new sub-tree from raw (copied) data.
 Example:

 ![](./sub-tree-moving-example.gif)